sisoje/viewmodelify-swift/README.md

     func addItem() {}
 }
 ```
-For views we use @InspectedView:
+For views we use @InspectedView with `var inspectedBody`:
 ```
 @InspectedView
 struct SomeView {